dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Force-of-Multi-Layer-Perceptron.md

 <span class='green'>I-know-nothing:</span> Thank you Master, I follow.

 <span class='red'>I-know-everything:</span> Now you are in for a treat.
 As you have learn about what different terms and functions are used to train a neural network.
 We will dive-in implementation using <span class='yellow'>Keras saber</span>.
 Here backpropogation is already implemented i.e. you only need to design forward pass and loss(or error) function, the framework does the heavy lifting to calculate backward pass.

+### Recap

+- We looked into what is MLP
+- What are different layers in MLP
+- What is forward propogation and backward propogation(pass)
+- What is meant by training a neural network or in this case MLP
+- How does neural network learn to classify images
+- Different types of activation functions and role of non-linear functions like ReLu, Sigmoid, etc
+- Different types of optimization algorithms required to train NN and need for optimizers

 # Keras